sans-blue-team/sec555-mdwiki-v1/docs/Labs/555_1/Dettect/dettect.md

 ### Review the Functionality of DeTTECT

-DeTT&CT aims to assist blue teams using ATT&CK to score and compare data log source quality, visibility coverage, detection coverage and threat actor behaviours.
-All of which can help, in different ways, to get more resilient against attacks targeting your organisation.
-The DeTT&CT framework consists of a Python tool, YAML administration files, the DeTT&CT Editor and scoring tables for the different aspects.
+DeTT&CT aims to assist blue teams using ATT&CK to score and compare data log source quality, visibility coverage, detection coverage, and threat actor behaviors.
+All of which can help, in different ways, to get more resilient against attacks targeting your organization.
+The DeTT&CT framework consists of a Python tool, YAML administration files, the DeTT&CT Editor, and scoring tables for the different aspects.

 DeTT&CT provides the following functionality:

 * Administrate and score the quality of your data sources.
 * Get insight on the visibility you have on for example endpoints.
 * Map your detection coverage.
-* Map threat actor behaviours.
+* Map threat actor behaviors.
-* Compare visibility, detections and threat actor behaviours to uncover possible improvements in detection and visibility.
-This can help you to prioritise your blue teaming efforts.
+* Compare visibility, detections, and threat actor behaviors to uncover possible improvements in detection and visibility.
+This can help you to prioritize your blue teaming efforts.

 ### Add Data Sources to DeTTECT

-Now that we know a little more about DeTTECT lets launch it and begin to map our the data sources from LabMeINC.
+Now that we know a little more about DeTTECT lets launch it and begin to map out the data sources from LabMeINC.

 To begin click on the **terminal icon** at the top of the Student VM.